-Her long-term research is feminist revisionary focusing on women’s participation in surrealism and how their legacies are manifest in contemporary practice.
+Her long-term research is feminist-revisionist, focusing on women’s participation in surrealism and how their legacies are manifest in contemporary practice.
 She is currently especially interested in Leonora Carrington and contemporary art, and why Carrington is providing such a productive site for feminist investigations into the marvellous.

-Catriona is also interested in forms of literary curating and Mieke Bal’s notion of “theoretical fiction,” having written at length on the novels and curatorial work of Kate Bernheimer, Chloe Aridjis and Heidi Sopinka about their novel writing and curatorial practices.
+Catriona is also interested in forms of literary curating (and Mieke Bal’s notion of “theoretical fiction”) having interviewed Kate Bernheimer, Chloe Aridjis and Heidi Sopinka about their novel writing and curatorial practices.

 Catriona has written a range of catalogue essays for commercial galleries and public museums, including: Dorothea Tanning: Unknown but Knowable States, Gallery Wendi Norris, San Francisco (2013), and Flora Yukhnovich: Sweet Spot at Parafin, London (2019).

 Catriona has lectured at the Universities of Glasgow, Edinburgh, and at The Glasgow School of Art, and given talks internationally, including Tate, the National Galleries of Scotland, and Biblioteca Nacional de México.